Note: The deadline for application has been extended to 20 April 2018.

 Deadline for Application

-An online register system is available for the Training Course and Summer School.
+The number of trainees will be limited to around 50 and an online register system is available for the Training Course and Summer School.
 Applicants are encouraged to register by this system.
 If this system is not work, the filled-in offline application form shall be sent to Dr Xunqiang Yin and with a copy to Ms Nachapa Saransuth at the following addresses.
-The online and offline application should be done no later than 10 April 2018.
+The offline application form will be found in the website of ODC center.
+Both the online and offline application should be done no later than 10 April 2018.

 Online application system: http://www.clivar.org/clivar-fio-summer-school-application-form